Russia in the Eurovision Song Contest 2001: Internal selection

 Prior to the contest, ORT opened a submission period for interested artists and composers to submit their entries until 15 February 2001.
 At the conclusion of the deadline, the broadcaster received over 2000 submissions, including entries from Vitas, Plazma and Gosti iz budushego.

 On 30 March 2001, Russian newspaper Vremya Novostei claimed that the band Mumiy Troll had been selected as the Russian entrant at the 2001 contest with the song "Lady Alpine Blue", which was later confirmed by ORT on 4 April.
 Mumiy Troll's selection as the Russian representative was decided upon by a jury panel from 5 shortlisted acts.
 "Lady Alpine Blue" was composed by band's lead singer Ilya Lagutenko and was presented to the public on 13 April 2001 through the release of the official music video, directed by Andrey Kuznetsov.

 Promotion

 In order to promote "Lady Alpine Blue" as the Russian Eurovision entry, a music video for the song, as well as maxi-single, featuring an additional mixes of the song, was released.

 At Eurovision

 Russia performed 6th at the 2001 Contest, following Israel and preceding Sweden.
 After the voting concluded, Russia scored 37 points and placed 12th.

-Eurovision Song Contest 2001 was televised in Russia on ORT and featured commentary by Alexander Anatolyevich and Konstantin Mikhailov.
+The contest was broadcast on ORT and on delay on the Orbita satellite broadcasting system in the Russian Far East, both with commentary by Alexander Anatolyevich and Konstantin Mikhailov.
 The voting spokesperson for Russia was Larisa Verbitskaya.

 The following members comprised the Russian jury: